For the Love of Ada: Outline

-The sitcom stars Irene Handl as Ada Cresswell, a Cockney widow, a pensioner who is prone to malapropisms.
-She lives with her daughter Ruth Pollitt (Barbara Mitchell) and son-in-law Leslie (Jack Smethurst).
-Ada starts a relationship with Walter Bingley (Wilfred Pickles), the gravedigger who buried her husband, after meeting him at the cemetery while laying flowers on her husband's grave.
-Walter is a Yorkshireman; his relationship with Ada slowly changes from one of companionship to one of romance.
-They get engaged, and later marry, after which they move in together at his cemetery lodge abode.
+For the Love of Ada stars Irene Handl as Ada Cresswell, a Cockney pensioner widow fond of malapropisms.
+She lives with her daughter Ruth Pollitt (Barbara Mitchell) and son‑in‑law Leslie Pollitt (Jack Smethurst).
+Ada begins a warm friendship with Walter Bingley (Wilfred Pickles), the Yorkshire gravedigger who buried her husband, after meeting him while tending her husband’s grave in the cemetery.
+Their companionship evolves into romance over time, culminating in an engagement, which leads to their marriage and cohabitation in Walter’s lodge at the cemetery.